CGIF Brand Story

 Other designs will be sized depending on what their purpose is.

-File Sizes:
+File Sizes

-Small file sizes result in low quality images when size is increased.
+Small file sizes result in low quality images when the size is increased.
 Always make sure that you are using the highest quality image available, and if a better one isn't available, reach out to the person who sent the image or a CGIF team member.
-Avoid screenshotting images for design use when possible.
+Avoid screenshotting images for design use, when possible.

 CGIF Brand Voice

-Some adjectives to describe the CGIF overall include: enthusiastic, educational, inspirational, inclusive, and professional.
+Some adjectives to describe the CGIF overall include: educational, inspirational, inclusive, enthusiastic, and professional.

-CGIF Brand Voice Dos:
+CGIF Appropriate Brand Voice

 • Do... stay consistent with the language of whatever platform you are writing for